 Fortunately, there is an option for international students who would like to study a trade in Australia.
 Students can study a 1 or 2-year course in their trade at an education provider and receive exactly the same qualification as Australians who undertake a 4-year apprenticeship.

 How does it work?

-Students can enrol to study many trade courses in Australia including: Carpentry, automotive mechanical, automotive electrical, joinery, boat building, chef, electrical instrumentation, plumbing, engineering fabrication and trade, air conditioning and refrigeration, bricklaying, plastering and many more.
+Students can enrol to study many trade courses in Australia including: Carpentry, automotive mechanical, automotive electrical, joinery, boat building, chef, electrical instrumentation, cabinet maker, engineering fabrication and trade, air conditioning and refrigeration, bricklaying, plastering, heavy diesel commercial mechanic and many more.

 The main difference is that international students attend class the majority of the time and have limited vocational placement with Australian employers.

 Vocational Placement is a requirement for most trade courses, and students generally undertake 360 hours throughout the duration of their course.
 A student is placed in a real-life work site and receives practical training and experience on site.